Térence Atmane: 2023: Challenger title, ATP and top 150 debuts

-2024: Italian Open third round
+2024: Major debut, Masters third round

 Atmane made his Major debut at the 2024 Australian Open as a qualifier.
 In the first round of the main draw, he won the first set against world No. 3 Daniil Medvedev, but ultimately retired two sets to one down due to cramping.

 As the top qualifying seed, he entered the 2024 Dallas Open as a lucky loser but lost to Yoshihito Nishioka.
 He also qualified for his first ATP 500 tournament, the 2024 Abierto Mexicano Telcel.

 In May, Atmane qualified for the main draw of the Italian Open, defeating Thanasi Kokkinakis and Harold Mayot in the qualifying competition.
 He defeated Christopher Eubanks in the first round for his second career ATP win and also second at a Masters level.
 He defeated 26th seed Lorenzo Musetti to reach the third round for the first time at a Masters level.
 As a result he moved into the top 120 in the rankings.
 He lost in the third round to eight seed Grigor Dimitrov.

 In May, Atmane received a wildcard to make his 2024 French Open debut.
 He lost in the first round to Sebastian Ofner in five sets.
 Atmane received a warning, and was subsequently fined after the match $25,000, for hitting a spectator with a ball during the match.

 In July, Atmane reached his third career Challenger final in Granby, Canada, losing to Yunchaokete Bu in the final.

 In October, for the second straight year, Atmane reached the second round of the Shanghai Open, losing to seventh seed Taylor Fritz in the second round.